2026 Championship League (invitational)

-The 2026 Championship League Invitational is an upcoming professional non-ranking snooker tournament that will take place from 2 January to 11 February 2026 at the Leicester Arena in Leicester, England.
-Part of the 2025–26 snooker season, it is the 20th edition of the invitational version of the tournament, which was first staged in 2008.
+The 2026 Championship League Invitational (officially the 2026 BetVictor Championship League Snooker Invitational) was a professional non-ranking snooker tournament that took place from 2 January to 11 February 2026 at the Leicester Arena in Leicester, England.
+Part of the 2025–26 snooker season, it was the 20th edition of the invitational version of the tournament, which was first staged in 2008.

-Mark Selby will be the defending champion, having retained the title at the 2025 event by defeating Kyren Wilson 30 in the final.
+Mark Selby was the defending champion, having retained the title at the 2025 event by defeating Kyren Wilson 30 in the final.
+He won the title for a third consecutive time by defeating Wu Yize 31 in the final.

+There were 173 century breaks made during the tournament, including five maximum breaks, made respectively by Chris Wakelin in his Group 1 match against Pang Junxu, Matthew Selt in his Group 4 match against Xiao Guodong, Xiao in his Group 6 match against Oliver Lines, Wu Yize in his Group 6 match against Lines, and Zhao Xintong in his Group 6 semi-final against Jak Jones.
+Wakelin, Selt, Wu, and Zhao all made their first maximums in professional competition, while Xiao made his third.
+They were the recordextending 17th, 18th, 19th, 20th, and 21st maximums of the season.

+Overview

+The tournament took place from 2 January to 11 February 2026 at the Leicester Arena in Leicester, England.
+Mark Selby was the defending champion, having defeated Kyren Wilson 30 in the final of the 2025 event.